 This dish may be controversial to some.
 Basashi is horse meat, specifically raw horse sashimi.
 Horse meat in general is referred to as sakuraniku – meaning “cherry blossom meat” – because of its pinkish color.
 It’s a highly localized dish, a specialty in only a handful of prefectures in Japan, most notably Kumamoto and Nagano.
 Even for most Japanese, eating basashi is a rare occurrence.

 We tried basashi at two restaurants in Kurokawa Onsen in Kumamoto.
 Practically every restaurant in that small town was serving some form of horse meat.
-We had it in a croquette and in katsu form with curry as well.
+We had it in a croquette and in curry as well.
 Kumamoto had an over-abundance of horses in the 1960s which they no longer needed for transport or agricultural work, so it was around that time when they turned to it as a regular food source.
 Today, there are horse farms and restaurants all throughout Kumamoto.

 This is one of those things that most foreigners probably won’t hear about unless they have a Japanese friend.
 We were exploring Kiyomizu-dera in Kyoto with a friend from Hyogo when he told us to try hiyashiame, a refreshing ginger drink popular in the Kansai region of Japan.
 It’s a sweet and spicy drink usually enjoyed in summer to overcome the heat.

 As previously described, kaiseki is a traditional multi-course dining experience.
 The uni dish below was one of the appetizers we had at Iroha, a one-michelin-starred ryōtei in Osaka.
 You can have kaiseki anywhere in Japan though the experience has its roots in Kyoto, which was home to the imperial court and Japan’s nobility for over a millennium.